Tylerlhess/squawker-web/README.md

 - 0.01 coins to PHA (publicly listed address) (maintained list at PMHA) = hashtag

 # Send by proxy
-This allows a holder of a unique NFT asset (best used is RIP 10 tag asset) to sign the message.
+This allows an address to sign the message.
 This signature will encapsulate the original json.
-In this way reading through a signature will allow clients to attribute the message correctly to the associated NFT.
-Transfer of the NFT will invalidate all previous signatures but those can be validated by ascertaining the address of the nft when it was used as the signature.
-For this reason signing with an nft should be done with an NFT no one plans to transfer.
-This can also be used to track an office or official.
-The NFT can be used to sign a message and the holder would be verifiable as the owner at that point in time. (eg. President of the Club sends message from the president token.
-No matter who is president that message is cryptographically  verifyable.)
+In this way reading through a signature will allow clients to attribute the message correctly to the associated address.

-The send as proxy protocol reserves the space between 0.1 and 0.2 exclusive.
+The send by proxy protocol reserves the space between 0.1 and 0.2 exclusive.
 The determination of the denomination is (original denomination * 0.01) + 0.1 = proxy denomination.
 Message 1 -> 0.11
 Profile 0.5 -> 0.105
 Market Listing 0.2 -> 0.102

-In addition to the proxy node sending to itself the proxy denomination it will also tag the address it is proxying to by sending 0.02 of the asset to that address.
-In this mannor you can look for proxy tags to an address to find messages for an address sent by proxy.

 Json format for sent by proxy
 ```